Backdrop for Georgia mass shooting: Both gaps and progress on school safety

 As a 14-year-old Georgia boy allegedly fired his assault-style rifle at classmates Wednesday, teachers and two resource officers at Apalachee High School followed protocol, locking down classrooms and locating the shooter.

 Their actions were hailed as heroic.
 But emerging details about Colt Gray’s tragic path to opening fire underscore how growing efforts in U.S. schools to defuse threats are often stymied.
-As a result, four people died and nine others were injured this week in the worst school shooting in Georgia history.
+As a result, four people died and nine others were wounded this week in the worst school shooting in Georgia history.

 Why We Wrote ThisA story focused on